aslamhossain43/Java-Design-Patterns/README.md

 5. Decorator - To add new functionality to an existing object without altering it's structure.
 Food making, https://www.javatpoint.com/decorator-pattern

-6. Composite - To use a group of objects which form a tree(hierarchy,menue) and treated as a same type single object.https://www.geeksforgeeks.org/composite-design-pattern/
+6. Composite - A group of objects which form a tree(hierarchy,menue) and treated as a same type single object.https://www.geeksforgeeks.org/composite-design-pattern/

 7. Proxy - provides the control for accessing the original object.
 Example - Credit/Master card.https://www.tutorialspoint.com/design_pattern/proxy_pattern.htm  ---------  RealImage ProxyImage